apache/mxnet/docs/tutorials/vision/cnn_visualization.md

 While it is not immediately evident why the network thinks this volcano is a spider, after looking at the Grad-CAM visualization, it is hard to look at the volcano and not see the spider!

-Being able to visualize why a CNN makes the decision it makes is a powerful tool to diagnose prediction failures.
-Even when the network is making correct predictions, visualization is a powerful tool to verify the network is making its decisions based on the right features and not some correlation which happens to exist in the training data.
+Being able to visualize why a CNN predicts specific classes is a powerful tool to diagnose prediction failures.
+Even when the network is making correct predictions, visualizing activations is an important step to verify that the network is making its decisions based on the right features and not some correlation which happens to exist in the training data.

-Visualization method demonstrated in this tutorial applies to a wide variety of network architectures and a wide variety of tasks beyond classification - like VQA and image captioning.
+The visualization method demonstrated in this tutorial applies to a wide variety of network architectures and a wide variety of tasks beyond classification - like VQA and image captioning.
 Any type of differentiable output can be used to create the visualizations shown above.
 Visualization techniques like these solve (at least partially) the long standing problem of interpretability of neural networks.

 <!-- INSERT SOURCE DOWNLOAD BUTTONS -->